DylanPollock/Monkey_Head_Project/README.md

 - **GENCORE (original Operating system)**: Foundation of our custom AI OS, built on Debian 'Trixie'.

-- **H.O.G.
-(Hand Of God, original program)**: The only program completely human-written, ensuring essential oversight.
+- **H.O.G. plus  U.C.M.
+(Hand Of God, Universal Code Manager, original program)**: The only program completely human-written, ensuring essential oversight.
+Translates spoken words or text into actionable code in various languages.

 - **LINUX (Debian Trixie slim)**: Basis for our OS, chosen for its stability and flexibility.